Downsize these 3 areas and enjoy a simpler, slower, more intentional life — starting today!

 There’s an unlimited number of “good things” you could say “yes” to every day… but if you don’t take care of your health, your family, your home, and your life, you will eventually burn out and realize you sacrificed an awful lot for those “yeses”.

 I often think back to that post when I need a little boost of encouragement to say “no” — because the truth is, I LOVE saying “yes” (especially to my kids!)
-I’m sure many of you can relate.

 But for my own happiness and well-being (which eventually trickles down to my family’s happiness and well-being), I must exercise restraint when extra activities pull our family in too many directions at once.